Horny '98: "Horny as a Dandy"

 In 2006, a mash-up between "Horny" and the Dandy Warhols' song "Bohemian Like You" was released as "Horny as a Dandy", featuring vocals from Hot 'n' Juicy.
 The mash-up was released in Germany on 17 March 2006 and was issued throughout the world in mid-2006.
 The song peaked at number 17 on the UK Singles Chart, number 13 in Austria, and number 10 in Italy.
 Two versions of the song appear on the first CD single: the original mash-up version produced by Loo & Placido and a new version produced by Mousse T. featuring a re-recorded sample of "Bohemian Like You" with the Dandy Warhols providing the vocals and instrumentation.

+In 2019, Dandy Warhols lead singer Courtney Taylor-Taylor told VICE that he really liked the mashup.
+"It was exciting, particularly the timing, because the momentum of “Bohemian” had kinda faded and music was more into the new wave thing," he said.
+"We had no record at the time and it gave us new life.
+It was fun when it came out and hearing a chick sing “Horny” was campy and fun.
+If we did that we would’ve been poo-pooed for being misogynist."